codeofmohit/netflix-gpt/README.md

   - fix reload issue on firebase live ✅

 - additional features

-  - on click on movie cards take them to movie trailer on youtube
+  - on click on movie cards take them to movie trailer on youtube ✅

+    - for bgVideo ✅
+    - for other movies cards ✅
+      - plan ✅
+        - give 2 options (btns) ✅
+          - view details ✅
+            - whatever we have in redux store, title, overview etc etc, make use of it and make a opo up card ✅
+          - watch trailer ✅
+            - query youtube with title and sent them to trailer search page, on youtube
+        - make all things mobile responsive ✅

   - add footer in site
+  - bug fix, after clicking on search only, if can't fetch gptsearch then only show then JIO network issue
   - show hide password option on login form
   - add buttons for scroll
+  - validation on chatGPT search bar!
   - add google auth also

-  - validation on chatGPT search bar!
+- Deployment + Self-branding
+  -- deploy final project on firebase hosting
+  -- write a linkedin Post Appreaciating sir Akshay Saini, your own efforts, Additional features, Job fetching post

 # Features